prlaa/Data-cleaning-and-scraping/Pandas Cheat Sheet.md

 - df['column'].min(): Minimum value.
 - df['column'].max(): Maximum value.
 - df['column'].idxmax(): Index of the max value.
+  - df['Mathematics'].idxmax(): Get the index of the student with the highest grade in Mathematics
 - df['column'].idxmin(): Index of the min value.

 ### *5. Handling Missing Data*